panzerdp/dmitripavlutin.com/content/posts/162-array-group-by/index.md

 `products.groupBy(product => {...})` returns an object where the properties are the category names, and each property is an array with the products from the corresponding category name.

-The benefit is that performing grouping using `products.groupBy()` requires less code and is easier to understand that using `product.reduce()`.
+The benefit is that performing grouping using `products.groupBy()` requires less code and is easier to understand than using `product.reduce()`.

 `array.groupBy(callback)` returns an object where each property contains an array and each item ends up in the array at the property which name is returned by the `callback` function.